How to Become a Great Mentor? 7 Hacks to Help People Grow

 1. Meet often

-OK, this is a no-brainer, but truly the one most common factor that makes mentorship fail.
+OK, while this might seem to be a no-brainer, it's truly the most common factor that makes mentorship fail.
 Relationships need time and space to flourish.
-And if you’ve done all the rest wrong but continue investing in them eventually you will figure it out.
+And if you’ve done all the rest wrong but continue investing in them, eventually you will figure it out.
 So, meet often.
 As a recommendation, informal meetings once in a while are best in person, but virtual check-ins of as little as 15 minutes per week can do magic!

 2. Listen carefully

 Listening is one of the four verbal communication skills (next to reading, writing, and speaking).
-In today’s society largely undervalued, probably one of the most difficult ones.
-A lot of mentors wrongly assume that their role is to “consult” the mentee.
-But if mentoring is about helping people grow, then it’s absolutely not about you – your experience, your thoughts, your knowledge it’s about the others.
-And guess what: You have two eyes and one mouth.
+In today’s society, it's largely undervalued, but is one of the most difficult to master.
+A lot of mentors wrongly assume their role is to “consult” the mentee.
+But if mentoring is about helping people grow, then it’s absolutely not about you, your experience, your thoughts, your knowledge; it’s about the others.
+And guess what: you have two ears and one mouth.
 Think about it.

 3. Take it seriously